Loudev19/ja-pineapple-app-back/README.md

 ```

 ## Run locally
-Before run locally, create a mariadb database with info specified in file /resources/application.properties.
-You can follow the next tutorial [How to create mariadb user](https://phoenixnap.com/kb/how-to-create-mariadb-user-grant-privileges).
+Before run locally, create a postgres database with info specified in file /resources/application-dev.properties, change /resources/application.properties "prod" key by "dev" key.
+Then you should be able to run app locally.
 ```bash
 mvn spring-boot:run
 ```
+API was published using Heroku on the next link https://ja-pineapple-app.herokuapp.com/

 ## Available endpoints